Programme

 Managing Consultant, Market Manager for the REACH Authorisation & Restriction Practice, Ramboll Deutschland GmbH

-• Key challenges and barriers to achieving implementation of a PFAS restriction, and a phase out of their uses in practice
+24. What’s the alternative?
+Key challenges and barriers to achieving implementation of a PFAS restriction

 Ian Keyte Ian Keyte